osisoft/OCS-Docs/Documentation/SequentialDataStore/Quick_Start.md

 # Quick Start

 SDS is a sophisticated data store.
 The information in this section describes a very simple interaction with SDS.
-To follow along with the steps in this section, you will first need a Tenant and associated security credentials.
+To follow along with the steps in this section, you will first need an account, Tenant and associated security credentials.
-If you have not already acquired a tenant, email OCS support at: [OSIsoft Cloud Services](mailto://cloudservices@osisoft.com).
+If you have not already acquired an account, email OCS support at: [OSIsoft Cloud Services](mailto://cloudservices@osisoft.com).

-The Preview is limited; contacting OSIsoft does not assure participation.

 Throughout this guide, you will be instructed to interact with the Portal.
 To access the section identified, you must sign into the Portal using the credentials associated with the Tenant.